gusirosx/session-authentication/README.md

 }
 ```

-You can now try hitting the home route from the same client to get the welcome message:
+You can now try hitting the home route from the same client to get the welcome message.
 ###### Request
 ```
 GET http://localhost:8080/home